monk-afk/filterplus/README.md

 ##
 Blacklisted words are indexed by length->suffix->prefix->word.

-The filter removes URLs, extra spaces, and joins gapped words.
+The filter removes URLs, extra spaces, and joins gapped words (w o r d g a p).

 Censored words are replaced with asterisk(*), except filtered URLs are removed entirely.
 Uncensored words return to the message unaltered.